awsdocs/amazon-rds-user-guide/doc_source/Oracle.Concepts.single-tenant.md

 sqlplus 'dbuser@(DESCRIPTION=(ADDRESS=(PROTOCOL=TCP)(HOST=endpoint)(PORT=port))(CONNECT_DATA=(SID=pdb_name)))'
 ```

+## Database upgrades in a single\-tenant architecture<a name="Oracle.Concepts.single-tenant.upgrades"></a>

+You can upgrade a CDB to a different Oracle Database release\.
+For example, you can upgrade a DB instance from Oracle Database 19c to Oracle Database 21c\.
+You can't upgrade a non\-CDB to a CDB\.

 ## User accounts and privileges in a single\-tenant architecture<a name="Oracle.Concepts.single-tenant.users"></a>

 In the Oracle multitenant architecture, all users accounts are either common users or local users\.
 A CDB common user is a database user whose single identity and password are known in the CDB root and in every existing and future PDB\.
 In contrast, a local user exists only in a single PDB\.